 - Dual diagnosis treatment

-Embrace Treatment from Our Team at Crestview Recovery
+Embrace Treatment from Our Portland Rehab Team

 The holidays can bring about stress, but it doesn’t have to control the outcome of your experience.
 It’s important to manage stress during the holidays.
 And, when it gets to be too much, reach out to our team to find the support you need to avoid relapse.
 Call Crestview Recovery today for immediate help or long-term care.
 Call 866.262.0531 to speak to a dedicated counselor.